 Chad Vacarella primarily defends national and international medical device companies.
 Chad's product liability practice focuses on defending national and international medical device companies.
 He has successfully handled matters to conclusion on behalf of a variety of clients including insulin pump manufacturers and gastrointestinal surgical scope manufacturers.

-Chad joined Hinshaw in January 2013.
-Previously he was a litigation associate at Gaines Gault Hendrix & Bishop, P.C., in Birmingham, Alabama.
-In his first three years of practice, Chad obtained defense verdicts in ten jury trials throughout Alabama.
+Chad joined Hinshaw after working at two different Boston-based firms.
+Prior, he practiced for three years at a defense litigation firm in Birmingham, Alabama.
+During his tenure, he obtained defense verdicts in ten jury trials throughout Alabama.

 Honors & Awards

 - This designation is reserved for less than 2.5 percent of all attorneys in New England

 - Obtained a defense verdict in a personal injury jury trial that arose from a motor vehicle accident where defendant failed to yield the right of way and pulled out in front of the vehicle in which the plaintiff was riding.
 Plaintiff sought $300,000 in damages, showing medical bills in the amount of $39,000.
-The jury returned a verdict for $30,000 and a Defendant’s Verdict with regard to plaintiff’s loss of consortium claim.
-(Jefferson County, Birmingham Division, before the Honorable Judge Still.
-August 2011)
+The jury returned a verdict for $30,000 and a defendant's verdict with regard to plaintiff's loss of consortium claim.

 - Secured a defense verdict in a personal injury jury trial stemming from an automobile accident where defendant fell asleep at the wheel, crossing center lane to cause a head-on collision.
 Plaintiff alleged lower back and neck injuries as a result of the accident.
 The jury returned a verdict for the defendant in only 20 minutes.

 - Secured a defense verdict in a personal injury jury trial in a case involving an automobile accident.
 The plaintiff claimed neck, lower back and left knee injuries, and more than $4,000 in medical bills, and sought more than $75,000 in damages.
 Chad successfully argued that the plaintiff's injuries had been sustained previously in another accident.
 The defense asked the jury to award $15,000.